19 Incredible Starlink Statistics & Facts

 So, without further ado, let’s bring you some of the most interesting facts about Starlink.

-Starlink has surpassed 1.5 million subscribers
+Starlink has surpassed 2 million customers

 Just for reference: Starlink’s biggest competitor in the United States, namely Hughes Network, ‘only’ boasts 1.3 million subscribers after substantially more years in operation.